 What Is Hypersomnia?

 The word “hypersomnia” is derived from “hyper” (too much) and “somnia” (sleep), i.e., it refers to the condition of sleeping excessive amounts.
 However, in current medical terminology, both “hypersomnia” and the related word “hypersomnolence” are used more broadly to indicate long sleep durations, excessive daytime sleepiness, or both.
-In some classification systems, “hypersomnia” is reserved to refer to a specific disease entity, such as idiopathic hypersomnia, while “hypersomnolence” refers to the symptoms of long sleep and/or excessive daytime sleepiness regardless of cause.
+In some classification systems (such as the ICSD-3, which the HF follows), “hypersomnia” is reserved to refer to specific disease entities, such as idiopathic hypersomnia and the related sleep disorders, while “hypersomnolence” refers to the symptoms of long sleep and/or excessive daytime sleepiness regardless of cause.

 Hypersomnolence is a complex trait.
 Formal study of hypersomnolence is in its infancy compared to many other medical symptoms and disorders, yet the socioeconomic burden of hypersomnolence is enormous.
 Based on current knowledge, different hypersomnia disorders can be classified based on clinical symptoms, diagnostic testing, and, in some cases, underlying biological cause.

 One commonly used classification system for hypersomnia disorders is the International Classification of Sleep Disorders (ICSD).
 The 3rd edition of the ICSD defines the broad category of “central disorders of hypersomnolence,” (CDH) meant to encompass disorders of excessive daytime sleepiness related to the central nervous system, i.e., the brain.
 These disorders share in common the predominant symptom of daytime sleepiness.
 Furthermore, to meet criteria for one of these diagnoses, patients cannot have sleepiness caused solely by problems with night sleep (such as sleep apnea, a sleep-related breathing disorder) or with the circadian rhythm.